RAJESHRITGITHUB/Netflix-Clone/README.md

 # Netflix-Clone
-Its dynamic website using html , css , API and javascript
+Its dynamic website using HTML , CSS , API and Javascript.